caitlinelfring/argocd-demo/README.md

 **If you would like to try out the full GitOps feature set of Argo CD, be sure to fork this repo first so you can push your own commits to trigger changes**.

-Fork this repo here: https://github.com/caitlin615/argocd-demo/fork
+Fork this repo here: https://github.com/caitlin615/argocd-demo/fork.

+You'll then have to update `spec.source.repoURL` in [apps/values.yaml](./apps/values.yaml) to match your forked repo URL for any of this to work.

 # Requirements
 - [Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install/)